 Verdict: Good Price & Options

-How to check if you are getting the best advice
+How to check if you are getting the best life insurance advice

 Whatever stage of the advice process you are at with your mortgage adviser, it's always worth double-checking any recommendation that they make.
 If you don't know how to get started, we would recommend speaking to a specialist life insurance adviser.
 It's free and we have vetted the services provided by a specialist life insurance advice company* which also provides up to £100 cashback to any Money to the Masses readers who decide to take out a policy.

-Whether you use a specialist life insurance adviser or a mortgage adviser to provide a life insurance recommendation there are a number of personal details that any adviser should understand before they make a recommendation.
+Whether you use a specialist life insurance adviser or a mortgage adviser to arrange your life insurance there are a number of personal details that any adviser should understand before they make a recommendation.
 Below is a list of some of the things a good adviser should be checking with you:

 Debts - beyond the mortgage you are arranging, you should ensure a life insurance policy can pay off any other debts that will become a burden in the event of your death or illness.